• Providing all materials, labor, equipment and services.

 • Maintaining accurate records.

-• Ensuring a safe and secure project site.
+• Ensuring a safe and secure project site.+

-Residential and Light Commercial Lightning Protection Systems
+Residential Lightning Protection Recent Projects

 There are usually five protection elements for a residential building or a light commercial structure.
 These elements generally apply for buildings under Class 1 or those that are less than 75’ tall.